ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/gcp.md

 This guide details the steps needed to start a Ray cluster in GCP.

-To start a GCP Ray cluster, you need to use the Ray Cluster Launcher with Google API client.
+To start a GCP Ray cluster, you will use the Ray Cluster Launcher with the Google API client.

 ## Install Ray Cluster Launcher